 Many modern cameras are not only capable of taking still images, but can also record movies.
 The X100 indeed provides for movie recording, while the 20D does not.
 The highest resolution format that the X100 can use is 720/30p.

 Feature comparison: Canon 20D vs Fujifilm X100

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X100 has an electronic viewfinder (1440k dots), while the 20D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the X100 offers a wider field of view (100%) than the one in the 20D (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 20D has a higher magnification (0.56x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 20D and Fujifilm X100 along with similar information for a selection of comparators.

 One feature that is present on the 20D, but is missing on the X100 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 20D writes its imaging data to Compact Flash cards, while the X100 uses SDXC cards.